-AI robotics funding exceeded $5 billion in 2025.
-Figure AI raised $675 million at a $2.6 billion valuation.
-Physical Intelligence raised $400 million.
-1X Technologies raised $125 million.
-The race to build general-purpose humanoid robots that can work alongside humans in warehouses, factories, and homes is no longer science fiction — it is a funded reality.
+Robotics funding blew past $5 billion in 2025.
+Figure AI raised $675 million at $2.6 billion.
+Physical Intelligence pulled in $400 million.
+1X Technologies got $125 million.
+The race to build general-purpose humanoid robots that work alongside humans in warehouses, factories, and eventually homes is no longer sci-fi — it's a funded reality.

 The Key Players